GANGANI/toporesolve/README.md

 CREATE EXTENSION IF NOT EXISTS hstore;
 ```

 Alternatively, open pgAdmin, click Databases and then Create.
-Put the database name and save.
+Input the database name and save.
 While still in the app, select your database, click the psql tool icon and run the create extension commands above.

 - Import the precomputed database tables for global cities and places.
 In powershell, navigate to the folder where your SQL tables are saved and run the following:
 ```powershell